 The truth is, I didn’t go to school for graphic design, and couldn’t afford to.
 But I have come to understand that in graphic design, it’s your portfolio that counts.
 A formal education doesn’t fully define you as a graphic designer.
 In fact, there are many professionals who are self-taught and have found much success.

 That said, having a degree does dictate your chances of getting hired — if you’re looking to work with corporate entities.
 A job application without a relevant college or university degree is more than likely to be discarded before it even reaches the creative director.

-As such, I have to play a different ballgame — by choosing to work exclusively online as a freelance graphic designer.
+As such, I have to play a different ballgame by working exclusively online as a freelance graphic designer.
 Instead of high-end clients like Google, I decided to target budding entrepreneurs and small business owners since they are usually more result-oriented and less likely to care about qualifications.
 It also means I’m not bounded by location, and can work with people from all over the world.

 I also took time to learn about tools that are essential to a freelance graphic designer.
-However, since I didn’t have much funds, I decided to go with a more budget-friendly approach.
+However, since I didn’t have much money, I decided to go with a more budget-friendly (in other words, free) approach.
 Instead of Adobe Illustrator, why not go with an open-source alternative like Inkscape?
 If you’re on a budget and would like to find out more, be sure to read the Tools of the Trade series for Graphic Design and Business.

 And so, I spent the next year studying graphic design, practicing my craft, and creating a quality portfolio.
 It was a lot of hard work and dedication, but doing so gave me the confidence to finally launch my professional career.